Proko-Tech/proko-park-kiosk/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have added tested my program thoroughly
 - [ ] Did you add/sub fields in the environment file? if so please update .env_sample
+- [ ] If you alter/added/delete a route in the code base, did you update the api folder in shared drive?

 ### Confirmation of Change
 Upload a screenshot, if possible.
 Otherwise, please provide instructions on how to see the change.